 Stevia is a plant found mostly in South America and China.
 The natives of Paraguay have used it in raw form as a natural sweetener for centuries.
 Its leaves have medicinal purposes, and they contain 12 sweet-tasting compounds, commonly called steviol glycosides.
-Rebaudioside A compound is 300-400 times sweeter than sugar.
-It can be used as a sweetening agent and flavor enhancer in beverages, food products and tabletop sweetener.
+Rebaudioside A compound is 300 to 400 times sweeter than sugar.
+It can be used as a sweetening agent and flavor enhancer in beverages, food products, and tabletop sweetener.
 Other sweeteners, Reb D and Reb X, that are found in small quantities, are considered the next generation of natural sweeteners.

 The company is also improving its farming methods, such as pelletizing the seeds, and is providing the necessary conditions to grow the originally South American plant in California.
 Stevia First is also studying how various growth conditions affect the production of steviol glycosides.

 There is an ongoing movement against the use of sugar in food products and beverages as people become more health-conscious.
 Therefore, soft drink makers Coca-Cola Co.
 (NYSE: KO) and PepsiCo (NYSE: PEP) have shown interest in zero-calorie, natural sweeteners such as stevia.

 In March 2013, Coca-Cola Co. started using stevia in Sprite for the British market, cutting the calorie value by 30% in the drink.
 Now Coke uses stevia in over 20 products around the world.
 PepsiCo is doing the same thing with Pepsi Next in countries like Australia.
 Coca-Cola Life is sweetened using a mix of sugar and stevia, and has 60% less calories than the normal Coca-Cola.